What is Spice withdrawal?

 What is withdrawal From Spice like?

-Because it is a synthetic cannabis, withdrawal from Spice is very similar to withdrawal from cannabis, or marijuana.
+Because it is a synthetic cannabis, withdrawal from Spice is very stronger than withdrawal from cannabis, or marijuana.
 Individuals experiencing Spice withdrawal may feel very anxious and suffer from gastrointestinal problems.
 However, the manifestation of Spice withdrawal symptoms typically depends on the frequency of use.
 Some users may not experience withdrawal symptoms from Spice at all.

 What does Spice withdrawal feel like?